RichardaTambur/AnalizaNGSProjekt/RAPORT.md

 Bcftools was used to detect polymorphisms in the given sequences.
 Even if bcf format is smaller, the next tool required vcf format, so we transformed it in the same command line.
 The results were needed to be visualised, so I could interprete them properly.

 ### VEP
+HTML files allowed us to see the result of our analysis with the biological meaning.
+The SNP were detected, as well as other variations.
+All the data are stored in VEP files.